venturaEffect/the_consciousness_ai/README.md

 ## Contributing

 Contributions are welcome.
-Please see `docs/CONTRIBUTING.md` for details.
+Please see `docs/CONTRIBUTING.md` for details on contributing new datasets, features, or fixes.

 ## License